 With age comes nothing.
 The adage that with age comes <insert kung-fu wisdom type value> is such serious blither.
 With age can come fear, lethargy, anxiety, wisdom, weariness, lust, passion, or any nonsense that the mind conjures up and the heart wills and the body yearns.
 The concept of a physically and spiritually satiated old age is an absurdity.
 So says Marquez.
 There can be love affairs without any love at all and paid encounters that could have a deeper significance.

 Where and how and why does one start making sense and what if it is too late?

 There is age and there is enlightenment.
 Then there is age appropriate enlightenment.
-Temporary wisdom that give meaning to short spans of time.
-Soothing oneself into self delusional peace.
+Temporary wisdom that gives meaning to short spans of time.
+Soothing oneself into self-delusional peace.
 Long lasting if lucky, fleeting if luckier.